hashicorp/terraform-provider-awscc/docs/resources/datasync_location_fsx_ontap.md

 ### Required

-- `security_group_arns` (List of Dynamic) The ARNs of the security groups that are to use to configure the FSx ONTAP file system.
+- `security_group_arns` (List of String) The ARNs of the security groups that are to use to configure the FSx ONTAP file system.
 - `storage_virtual_machine_arn` (String) The Amazon Resource Name (ARN) for the FSx ONTAP SVM.

 ### Optional